legrego/kibana/src/core/public/public.api.md

 import { RecursiveReadonly } from '@kbn/utility-types';
 import { Request } from '@hapi/hapi';
 import * as Rx from 'rxjs';
+import { SavedObjectAccessControl as SavedObjectAccessControl_2 } from 'src/core/types';
 import { SchemaTypeError } from '@kbn/config-schema';
 import { TransportRequestOptions } from '@elastic/elasticsearch/lib/Transport';
 import { TransportRequestParams } from '@elastic/elasticsearch/lib/Transport';